 Updated on 16 June 2021.
 Estimated reading time: over 12 minutes

-Despite the very particular character of such information, virtually no legal provisions in the world are specific to biometric data protection.
+Despite the very particular character of such information, virtually no legal provisions worldwide are specific to biometric data protection.

-Legal texts instead rely on provisions relating to personal data protection and privacy in the broad sense.
+Legal texts instead rely on provisions relating to personal data protection and privacy broadly.
 But such legislation sometimes proves to be poorly adapted to biometric data.

 Assuming – that is – there is any such legislation at all.